annargrs/repeval2019/cfp.md

 ## Submission Types and Requirements

 The workshop will accept submissions through two tracks: research and shared task.
 Research paper submissions may consist of 4-6 pages of content, plus unlimited references.
-Shared task submissions may consist of up to four (4) pages of content, plus unlimited references.
+Shared task submissions may consist of up to 4 pages of content, plus unlimited references.
 An additional page in the camera-ready version will be available for addressing reviewers’ comments.

 Please refer to the NAACL author guidelines for the style files, policy on double submissions and preprints: https://naacl2019.org/calls/papers/#author-guidelines